defi-wonderland/ai-rules/README.md

 ## Overview

 This package provides a simple script to generate AI configuration files for your projects.
-It generates a `.coderabbit.yaml` file and a set of `.cursor/rules` files specific to the teams you're working with.
+It generates a `.coderabbit.yaml` file and a set of `.cursor/rules` files.
+Feel free to delete any that do not apply to your project.

 ## Installation & Usage